 The Best Sugar Cookie Recipe

 This is the best Cut Out Sugar Cookie Recipe for holiday baking!
-These easy cookies have amazingly buttery flavor and hold their shape for decorating.
-They’re the perfect Christmas cookies for Santa, and any other occasion!
+These easy cookies have amazingly buttery flavor, soft and chewy texture and hold their shape for decorating.

 Servings: 24 cookies